Trump blurs lines between personal lawyer, attorney general

 Trump has sought, without evidence, to implicate the Bidens in the kind of corruption that has long plagued Ukraine.
 Hunter Biden served on the board of a Ukrainian gas company at the same time then-Vice President Joe Biden was leading the Obama administration’s diplomatic dealings with Ukraine.
 Though the timing raised concerns among anti-corruption advocates, there has been no evidence of wrongdoing by either Biden.
 There is no evidence that Hunter Biden was ever under investigation in Ukraine.

 The Justice Department was first made aware of Trump’s call when a CIA lawyer mentioned the complaint from the unidentified CIA officer on Aug.
-14. Other Justice Department lawyers were later also made aware of the accusations after the whistleblower filed a complaint with the intelligence community’s internal watchdog.
+14, said a person familiar with the matter who wasn’t authorized to discuss the matter publicly and spoke anonymously.
+Some Justice Department lawyers learned about the accusations after the whistleblower filed a complaint with the intelligence community’s internal watchdog.

 The watchdog later raised concerns that Trump may have violated campaign finance law.
-The Justice Department concluded there was no crime and closed the matter.
+The Justice Department said there was no crime and closed the matter.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.